 My second impression was that this robbery-homicide might be an inside job carried out by a current or former employee.
 The fast-food industry has known for years that a percentage of their reported armed robberies are perpetrated by people employed within these restaurant chains.

 Within a few days, the reason why this restaurant was robbed became apparent.
 It seems that the robbery suspect recently worked at this Burger King and had inside information about the restaurant security procedures and the manager’s opening routine.

 The police learned that the robbery suspect was an ex-felon and had served at least two prison terms in 1983 and 1996 for crimes like sexual assault, weapons charges, and aggravated restraint.
 He had also been charged with murdering a family in 1982 but had his life-sentence conviction overturned due to evidence collection problems.

-You should be asking how did this man ever get hired at Burger King?
+You should be asking yourself how this man ever get hired at Burger King.